brucemack/brucemack.github.io/ampersand/index.md

 On a similar note, the use of dynamic memory allocation is kept to a minimum.
-First, I want to be able to run this code on bare-metal micro-controllers that lacks dynamic memory.
+First, I want to be able to run this code on bare-metal micro-controllers that lack dynamic memory.
 But more importantly, **I have spent too many years of my life debugging complex (and often non-reproducible) bugs related to memory errors.**